-- Do not expose body parts to the vacuum. - Check all safety measures at regular intervals. - Observe the safety and accident prevention regulations, if necessary wear personal protective equipment. - Always ensure a secure connection to the earthed conductor (PE), protection class I. - Never operate the vacuum pump with open vacuum flange. - Provide suitable touch protection, if the surface temperature exceeds 70°C. - Provide suitable noise protection measures as necessary. - Before working on the vacuum connection, wait until the rotor is at a complete standstill (rotation speed f = 0 Hz). - Never make your own conversions or modifications to the vacuum pump. - Before returning the vacuum pump, observe the notes in the chapter Service.
+- Do not expose body parts to the vacuum. - Check all safety measures at regular intervals. - Observe the safety and accident prevention regulations, if necessary wear personal protective equipment. - Always ensure a secure connection to the earthed conductor (PE), protection class I. - Never operate the vacuum pump with open vacuum flange. - Provide suitable touch protection, if the surface temperature exceeds 70°C. - Provide appropriate noise protection measures in case the sound pressure level requires this. - Before working on the vacuum connection, wait until the rotor is at a complete standstill (rotation speed f = 0). - Do not carry out your own conversions or modifications on the vacuum pump. - Before returning the vacuum pump, observe the notes in the chapter Service.